Stranger6667/pyanyapi/README.rst

     {"content": "<span>Text</span>"}

-You can work with such data in following way:
+You can work with such data in the following way:

 .. code:: python